benjaminrclark/cate/README.md

  - Data: The relational database, plus a denormalized copy of the data is held in solr
  - Media: Media files are held in the object store (either NAS or S3) and are fetched to the application server as required.
 They are served to clients directly from the store
- - Session: When running in clustered mode (i.e. 2+ application servers), CATE stores session state in a redis key-value store.
+ - Session: CATE stores session state in a redis key-value store.

   Events (job requests and tenant events) are distributed using a message broker.
 Tenant events are distributed to all instances using a topic.
 Job requests are distributed across application servers using a single queue which is polled by all servers.